 ST: Bebeto (Salvador, Bahia)

-- Socrates' younger brother Rai was born in the state of Sao Paulo.
+-- Socrates came from this region, but his younger brother Rai was born in the state of Sao Paulo.
 He was a part of my Sao Paulo All-team team here.